Hi,

-I’m Manon Lefèvre, an anthropologist (Yale PhD 2024) and current postdoctoral research fellow in the department of medical ethics and health policy at the University of Pennsylvania’s Perelman School of Medicine.
+I’m Manon Lefevre, an anthropologist of science and medicine (Yale PhD 2024) and current postdoctoral research fellow in the department of medical ethics and health policy at the University of Pennsylvania’s Perelman School of Medicine.

-My first book project follows the reproductive scientists who grow and manage human embryos in IVF labs—within a landscape in which gestating and IVF embryos are increasingly legislated as unborn children.
+My first book project, entitled “How to Create Life: IVF Embryos the Scientists Who Make Them,” follows embryologists who grow and manage human embryos in IVF labs—within a landscape in which gestating and IVF embryos are increasingly legislated as unborn children.

 A printed image of two embryos just before they are transferred into a patient's uterus.

 Since the fall of Roe v.
-Wade, state lawmakers across the country have moved to enshrine embryos as legally protected persons.
-Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where medical providers fertilize eggs, culture human embryos, place them inside uteruses, freeze them in liquid nitrogen, and sometimes discard them in biohazard bins.
+Wade, lawmakers around the country have moved to enshrine embryos as legally protected persons.
+Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where medical providers fertilize eggs, culture human embryos, place them inside uteruses, freeze them in liquid nitrogen, and discard them in biohazard bins.

 Cryogenic storage tanks holding frozen embryos.

 IVF embryos hold tremendous value for the patients who hope to one day parent them.
-They are also meaningful to the professionals who cultivate them.
-As my research reveals, a diverse constellation of meanings surround in vitro embryos.
-However, these complex social meanings come into conflict with today’s legal and political landscape of reproductive medicine.
+They are also meaningful to the professionals who cultivate and steward them.
+As my research reveals, a diverse constellation of meanings surround in vitro embryos—even within the same person.
+Sometimes, their complex social meanings come into conflict with today’s legal and political landscape of reproductive medicine.

 A still of a moving live embryo image taken with a time-lapse embryo incubator.